Coal Testing Applications

 Independent Coal Testing Laboratory

-McCreath Laboratories will employ both ASTM and ISO standard methods in the analysis of coals.
+McCreath Laboratories will employ both ASTM and ISO standard methods during the coal laboratory analysis.
 The methods are continually verified through the use of certified reference materials.
 Typical coal analysis performed are as follows:

 |Total Moisture||Air-Dry Oven||ASTM D3302|